The King's Foundation: Other donations

-In 2021 the foundation's chairman Douglas Connell quit his job over claims the charity had accepted a £200,000 donation from Russian convict, Dmitry Leus, with the prince thanking the businessman in a letter and suggesting a meeting.
+In 2021, the foundation's chairman Douglas Connell quit his job over claims the charity had accepted a £200,000 donation from Russian convict, Dmitry Leus, with the prince thanking the businessman in a letter and suggesting a meeting.
 This led to an investigation by the Scottish Charity Regulator.
 Clarence House responded that Charles had "no knowledge of the alleged offer of honours or British citizenship on the basis of donation to his charities and fully supports the investigation".

 In October 2021, additional questions were raised over contributions by Taiwanese fugitive Bruno Wang, who donated £500,000 to the foundation.

-In August 2022, there were reports that Viatcheslav Moshe Kantor, who has been described as a Russian oligarch close to Vladimir Putin, had pledged £3 million to the Prince's Foundation prior to the Russian invasion of Ukraine and would have paid the money over the course of 10 years, starting in 2019.
+In August 2022, there were reports that Viatcheslav Kantor, who has been described as a Russian oligarch close to Vladimir Putin, had pledged £3 million to the Prince's Foundation prior to the Russian invasion of Ukraine and would have paid the money over the course of 10 years, starting in 2019.
 Kantor was sanctioned by the UK following the invasion and was among 210 politicians and oligarchs placed by the United States Department of the Treasury on their 'Putin list' following alleged Russian interference in the 2016 United States presidential election.
 As with other donations, Clarence House said "the decision to accept this money would have rested with the charity's trustees."

+The Scottish Charity Regulator announced the findings of their three-year investigation in January 2025.
+They found no evidence of wrongdoing by Fawcett or the foundation's trustees, but they did find it "unacceptable" that he had failed to inform colleagues about problems that had emerged about funding and donations.
+The investigation found that the organisation was "exposed to substantial risk" as a result of some of Fawcett's conduct.